pantheon-systems/documentation/source/docs/articles/local/drush-command-line-utility.md

 ## Transferring Database Contents Using Drush on Pantheon

-You cannot use drush sql-sync on Pantheon and we recommend using `mysql` and `gunzip` for the best results.
+You cannot use drush sql-sync on Pantheon and we recommend downloading a copy of the database from a backup then use `mysql` and `gunzip` for the best results.

     gunzip < database.sql.gz | mysql -uUSER -pPASSWORD DATABASENAME